 Another characteristic of a good event website design is being highly interactive.
 Try embedding videos or graphics that will spark up the interest of people.
 You may also place a QR code on the registration page that leads to a landing page where you can show videos of previous events and any other media that can convince people to make it.
 Perhaps you can also create pop-up surveys that may help you prepare for the event.
 In return, you can give a small incentive to people who have completed this survey.

 Speaking of incentives, you can also promote different packages and discounts through an inclusive event website design.
 For example, you can offer group packages that will allow attendees to pay a lesser price if they buy in bulk.
 You may also offer an early-bird discount to attendees who have bought the first tickets to the event.
 The possibilities are endless and it would all depending on your marketing approach.

 Now that you’re equipped with more knowledge, you can easily do the tasks required on how to design a website for an event.
-Find more information about venues event management and event management website here.
+You may also read more about venues event management and the event management website.